 – Chef Bases

 Chef bases are a more practical and utility version of an equipment stand.
 A chef base consists of refrigerated drawers generally used to store ready-to-cook food instead of the standard shelves of an equipment stand.
-A chef base is designed to hold equipment on top, typically a grill or griddle, providing a compact cooking area with the food underneath while saving a great space and time.
+A chef base is designed to hold equipment on top, typically a grill or griddle, providing a compact cooking area with the food underneath while saving great space and time.

 – Ingredient Bins and Commercial Kitchen Storage Containers